 Many patients prefer to rehabilitate at home after an illness compared to staying at a hospital.
 With computer vision applications, medical practitioners can provide patients with the necessary physical therapy and track their progress virtually.
 Such home training is not only more convenient but economical too.

 In addition, computer vision technologies can also aid in remote monitoring of patients or the elderly in a non-intrusive manner.
-A widely researched area is computer vision based fall detection, where deep learning based human fall detection systems aim to reduce dependency and care costs in the elderly community.
+A widely researched area is computer vision-based fall detection, where deep learning-based human fall detection systems aim to reduce dependency and care costs in the elderly community.
 To read more about this topic, I recommend checking out our in-depth article about Fall Detection: A Vision Deep Learning Application.

 Another method of patient monitoring with computer vision is the video-assisted analysis of standardized medical tests such as the TUG test (Timed Up and Go test).
 The computer vision system measures the time needed to perform a simple evaluative test to assess functional mobility.
 The TUG test can be used to estimate the risk of falling and the ability to maintain balance while walking.

-11. Healthcare lean management
+11. Healthcare Lean Management

 To properly identify a disease, a medical professional needs to spend a lot of time going over the reports and images to minimize the chances of error.
-But with the implementation of a computer vision tool or application, they can save a considerable amount of time while also getting highly accurate results.
+However, with the implementation of a computer vision tool or application, they can save a considerable amount of time while also getting highly accurate results.

 Computer vision in healthcare helps hospitals to create maximum value for patients by reducing waste and waits.
 Queue detection, occupancy analysis, and people counting offer new tools to increase efficiency in healthcare.
 Unsurprisingly, many of those applications originally emerged in retail industries and are increasingly adopted by healthcare facilities to improve service quality and increase efficiency.

-13. Visualize and track chronic conditions
+13. Visualize and Track Chronic Conditions

 Computer vision and AI applications are being used for the automated monitoring of health outcomes.
 Therefore, intelligent systems monitor and track different health outcomes over time.
-Camera-based AI technology can autonously determine various health metrics such as vital signs, activity levels, nutrition intake, sleep quality, and more.
+Camera-based AI technology can autonomously determine various health metrics such as vital signs, activity levels, nutrition intake, sleep quality, and more.

-14. AI vision for people with disabilities or impairments
+14. AI Vision for People with Disabilities or Impairments

 Computer vision technology has the potential to be a transformative tool for people with disabilities or impairments.
 The potential applications of this technology are numerous.
 One example is using computer vision technology to help people with low vision or who are blind see and experience the world around them in ways that were not previously possible.